ericyoondotcom/DiscordMusicPlayer/DiscordMusicPlayer/README.md

 ## Building from source
 - Install all Maven packages from pom.xml.
 - [Follow these instructions to compile to JAR](https://stackoverflow.com/a/45303637/4699945).
-(Create a new artifact, "JAR from Modules", repoint MANIFEST.MF from `.../main/java` to `.../main/resources`, and press "Build Artifacts" to create the JAR)
+(Create a new artifact, "JAR from Modules", repoint MANIFEST.MF from `.../main/java` to `.../main/resources`, and press "Build Artifacts" > "Rebuild" to create the JAR)

 ## Deploying with pm2
 Since pm2 gets a bit strange when calling JARs with Java, we have to create a bash script that starts the Java process.